tonyvince/speedometer/README.md

     smtp_sasl_mechanism_filter = plain
     ```

-  6. Check postfix status
+  VI.
+Check postfix status

     `sudo postfix status`

-  7. If postfix is running already, restart the service to update the configuration
+  VII.
+If postfix is running already, restart the service to update the configuration

     `$ sudo postfix stop && sudo postfix start`

     if not, simply start the postfix service `$ sudo postfix start`

   **NOTE - If you are using gmail to send email notifications make sure to [enable less secure apps](https://support.google.com/accounts/answer/6010255) for your account**